-Profile America -- Thursday, March 17th.
-This is a day to check your closet and make sure you wear something green -- it's St. Patrick's Day, said to be the only national holiday observed outside its native land.
+Profile America — Saturday, March 17th.
+This is a day to check your closet and make sure you wear something green because it's St. Patrick's Day, said to be the only national holiday observed outside its native land.
 The observance honors Bishop Patrick, born in England, who brought Christianity to Ireland in the fifth century, using a shamrock to illustrate divinity.
 The day has been marked in America since it was a colony.
 New York City's huge parade has taken place every year since 1762.
 The greatest number of Irish immigrants arrived in the U.S. in the middle of the 19th century, when the home country was reeling from the potato famine.
-Now, almost 37 million Americans claim Irish descent -- more than eight times the population of Ireland itself.
-You can find these and more facts about America from the U.S. Census Bureau, online at www.census.gov.
+Now, nearly 35 million Americans claim Irish descent — more than seven times the population of Ireland itself.
+Profile America is produced by the U.S. Census Bureau: Measuring America—People, Places, and Our Economy.

 Profile America is produced by the Public Information Office of the U.S. Census Bureau.
 These daily features are available as produced segments, ready to air, on a monthly CD or on the Internet at http://www.census.gov (look for "Multimedia Gallery" by the "Newsroom" button).